A degeneration formula of Donaldson-Thomas theory on local Calabi-Yau 4-folds: Applications to Hilbert schemes of points

 \section{Applications to Hilbert schemes of points}

 In this section, we study equivariant $\DT_4$ theory for Hilbert schemes of points on (log) Calabi-Yau 4-folds.
 As an application of our degeneration formula, we compute tautological integrals on virtual classes $[\Hilb^n(\mathbb{C}^4)]^{\vir}$ and prove the conjectural formula proposed in \cite{CK1}.
-Combining with the vertex formalism \cite{CK1, NP}, this implies the conjecture in~\textit{loc}.~\textit{cit.} for any toric Calabi-Yau 4-fold.
 We also compute zero dimensional (relative) $\DT_4$ invariants for all local curves.